demisto/content-docs/docs/concepts/vscode-extension.md

 ### xsoar.autoFindProblems.readProblems

 Will auto-run *demisto-sdk lint* and *demisto-sdk validate* when saving your file if this configuration is set to *true*.
-It is recommended to change this configuration to *false* for performance.
+The default is *false*, and for now, it is recommended not to enable this configuration for performance.

 ## Commands